w9n/garden/docs/using-garden/features-and-usage.md

 # Features and Usage

-Now that you've had a glimpse at the basic Garden commands on the [Quick Start](./basics/quick-start.md) guide, and a brief look at the main [Concepts](../basics/concepts.md) we'll be dealing with, let's go through what the typical usage of Garden looks like.
+Now that you've had a glimpse of the basic Garden commands in the [Quick Start](./basics/quick-start.md) guide, and a brief look at the main [Concepts](../basics/concepts.md) we'll be dealing with, let's go through what some typical Garden workflows look like.

 ## Starting a new project

-For starting a new project with Garden there are two options:
+There are two ways to start a new project with Garden:

-- You can create all the configuration files by hand, and for that you should take a look at our [Configuration files](./configuration-files.md) document.
+- You can create all the configuration files by hand.
+For that that you should take a look at our [Configuration files](./configuration-files.md) document.
-- Or you can use the `garden create` command—a lot easier.
+- Or you can use the `garden create` command—often a lot easier.

 ### `garden create`